projectcontour/contour/docs/deploy-seperate-pods.md

 - Contour is run as Deployment and Envoy as a Daemonset
 - Envoy runs on host networking
 - Envoy runs on ports 80 & 443
-- The following certificates must be present as Secrets in the `heptio-contour` namespace for the example YAMLs to apply:
+- In our example deployment, the following certificates must be present as Secrets in the `heptio-contour` namespace for the example YAMLs to apply:
     - `cacert`: must contain a ` cacert.pem` key that contains a CA certificate that signs the other certificates.
     - `contourcerts`: be a Secret of type `kubernetes.io/tls` and must contain `tls.crt` and `tls.key` keys that contain a certificate and key for Contour.
 The certificate must be valid for the name `contour` either via CN or SAN.
     - `envoycerts`: be a Secret of type `kubernetes.io/tls` and must contain `tls.crt` and `tls.key` keys that contain a certificate and key for Envoy.